-Deep Learning with R: Francois Chollet, a Google AI researcher and Keras library creator, introduces the reader to the fundamentals of deep learning in the R programming language.
+Deep Learning with R: Francois Chollet, a Google AI researcher and Keras library creator, introduces the reader to the fundamentals of deep learning in the R programming language, which is also a very popular language among data scientists to do statistical analysis.
 It’s also an excellent instruction manual for the Keras library.
 The book helps readers develop an understanding of deep learning through practical examples and intuitive explanations.
 Although you don’t need any previous ML experience, you should have an intermediate working knowledge of R programming.
 Read the reviews.

 Deep Learning (Adaptive Computation and Machine Learning Series): This book takes a conceptual and mathematical approach to explore relevant concepts in informational theory, linear algebra, ML, numerical computation, probability theory, and more.
 The authors discuss the techniques already used by practitioners in the industry and explore theoretical topics such as approximate interference, autoencoders, deep generative models, linear factor models, representation learning, and structured probabilistic models.
 Read the reviews.